 The national networks are supposed to meet on a long-term prospective, creating the European Rural Touring Network that sustains the impact and the outputs of the project.

-The eight partners will work parallel in their own villages: Bingenheim (Germany), Méra (Romania), Kázsmárk (Hungary), South Peterton (UK), Pontelagoscuro (Italy), Ravne na Koroškem (Slovenia), Máriagyűd (Hungary).
-One theatre group will be formed in each village with approximately 10-20 participants, through (at least a weekly) regular training process, what will be leaded by one or two mentors of the partner organization in the relevant country.
-The 30% of the amateur theatre group should be older than 60 years old, since one of our main aims is to foster intergenerational dialogue.
+The eight partner worked parallel in their own villages: Bingenheim (Germany), Méra (Romania), Gagyapáti (Hungary), Highbridge (UK), Pontelagoscuro (Italy), Bežigrajska soseska 7 in Ljubljana (Slovenia), Cserkút (Hungary).
+One theatre group was be formed in each village with approximately 10-20 participants, through (at least a weekly) regular training process, which was leaded by one or two mentors of each partner organization in their countries.

-Theme: should be a local myth of the village, a story, a local heritage what can be re-discovered and transformed into a narrative what is connected to the memory or to the collective consciousness of the community.
+A common ground of the project was to work with a local myth in each cases: a story, a local heritage what can be re-discovered and transformed into a narrative what is connected to the memory or to the collective consciousness of the community.